sc250024/docker-elastalert/README.md

 ## Local Development Usage

-Locally the `docker-elastalert` instance can be run using any one of the following commands:
+Locally the `docker-elastalert` instance can be run using the following command:

 ```
-make localup
 docker-compose up -d --build
 ```